Create DIY vinyl window silhouettes for Halloween

 What’s a haunted house without a few creepy handprints?

 In addition to the window silhouettes, I cut out a few handprints in blood-haunting red to put all over the face of the house.
-You can easily find these images in the Design Space library by searching “hand print” or “hands,” but here are a few image numbers for you: #M8B3E761, #M8B3E724, #M8B3E758, #MB8CD8D6, #MB8CD8CF, and #MB8CD8BC.
-Keep the # symbol in the copy when searching for these.
+You can easily find these images in the Design Space library by searching “hand print” or “hands.”
+Pro tip: bold shapes like these read best from the street for high-impact Halloween window décor.

 Make it with your Cricut machine